henryaj/makers-notes/css_box_model.md

+# CSS

+## Divs

+The problem with `<div>`s is that they aren't very descriptive.
+By definition, a `<div>` is a block element with no semantic meaning.

+Much better is to use tags that are meaningful – which will be especially important for visually-impaired users that are using a screenreader.

-# CSS: The box model
+## CSS: The box model

 This is a basic model for laying out CSS elements.